 A: Participate in the discussions, rallies, surveys and other events showing solidarity.
-Wear your Union Shirt on Assigned Union Days in unity with your brothers and sisters.
+Wear your Union Shirt on the communicated days to show unity with your brothers and Sisters.
 Talk strong about the issues on the shop floor because solidarity works.